exonum/exonum-doc/src/get-started/test-service.md

 ```

 This code results in the testkit not committing Alice’s transaction,
-so Alice’s wallet does not exist when a transfer occurs later.
+so Alice’s wallet does not exist when the transfer occurs later.

 ## Conclusion